 Known For: Mourre Negre is small in elevation compared to some of the towering mountains in the French Alps.
 However, it’s one of the most beautiful easy hikes that you’ll find anywhere in France.
 It’s a very popular hiking and walking spot so be prepared for crowds, especially if you’re visiting in the summer.
 But it’s a hike you’ll remember forever for the sheet beauty that’s everywhere you look.

 The trail starts near the tiny village of Auribeau.
-The walking paths are well maintained and the trail to the summit is gentle.
-Along the six mile or so look trail hike to the summit and back you will to through some of the 11th century ruins of the original Auribeau.
+The walking paths are well-maintained and the trail to the summit is gentle.
+Along the six-mile or so look trail hike to the summit and back you will go through some of the 11th-century ruins of the original Auribeau.

 After leaving Auribeau you will walk through amazing fragrant lavender fields and into French countryside that looks like it’s straight out of a painting.
-You’ll also go by the ruins of an 12th century chapel called Saint-Pierre Chapel which is fascinating to see.
-The summit of Mourre Negre is actually pretty barren compared to the beautify of the land around it.
+You’ll also go by the ruins of a 12th-century chapel called Saint-Pierre Chapel which is fascinating to see.
+The summit of Mourre Negre is actually pretty barren compared to the beauty of the land around it.
 The views are fantastic though.

 Montagne Sainte Victoire

 Known For: You have probably seen images of Montagne Sainte Victoire before in a museum.
 That’s because legendary painters like Cezanne, Picasso, and Kandinsky were inspired by this particular mountain in France.
 Even though it’s not a big mountain the rocky outcroppings, grassy hills, and wildflowers on this mountain led to the creation of some stunning paintings by artists who are now considered masters of their craft.